Three organizations honored Mille Lacs Band members and employees last month by inviting them to participate in leader- ship training cohorts.

 Native Nations Rebuilders

-The Native Governance Center and Bush Foundation announced that Band members Katie Draper and Bradley Harrington, along with Assistant Commissioner of Administration Tiger Brown Bull, were among 25 individuals selected for the ninth cohort of the Native Nation Rebuilders Program.
+The Native Governance Center and Bush Foundation announced that Band members Katie Draper and Bradley Harrington were among 25 individuals selected for the ninth cohort of the Native Nation Rebuilders Program.

 The Bush Foundation launched the Native Nation Rebuilders Program in 2009 in response to the guidance of Tribal leaders.
 In early 2016, the Bush Foundation transitioned delivery of the Rebuilders Program to the newly-created Native Governance Center, a Native-led nonprofit that delivers nation building support to Tribes.